Newly Swissed Online Magazine

 Finally, let's not forget that about a quarter of the residents in Switzerland are foreigners - one of the highest numbers among European countries.

 English (5.8 percent) and Portuguese (3.6 percent) are the largest language groups spoken besides Switzerland's national languages.
-Serbo-Croatian (2.3 percent) and Spanish (also 2.3 percent) are common, too.
+Serbo-Croatian (2.3 percent) and Spanish (2.3 percent) are also common.

 What languages do you speak, dear readers?

-Now that I have unveiled the myth of the official language in Switzerland, I hope this helps to avoid some “Do you speak Swiss?” questions out there.
+Now that I have unveiled the myth of the official language in Switzerland, I hope this helps avoid some “Do you speak Swiss?” questions.
 You would not want to tick off the residents of this multilingual alpine nation accidentally...

 Kristīne